vill/require_reloader/README.md

 ## Changelog

+- v0.1.4: remove 'vendor/gems' from watchable_dirs & autoload_paths, as local gem path is already specified in Gemfile.
 - v0.1.3: Skip reload local gem if it's itself; added integration tests.
 - v0.1.2: Minor rephrase on gem's description and summary.
 - v0.1.1: Use Bundler to fetch local gems info, instead of parsing Gemfile by hand.